Mental Health Financial Assistance: Top 7 Ways to Get Help

-- Moodpath App is designed for those struggling with anxiety and depression.
+- MindDoc is designed for those struggling with anxiety and depression.
 The app helps you track your mood, and offers personalized insights into how different life situations can trigger certain emotions.

 - Calm offers more than 100 meditation sessions to help you regain control of your thoughts, reduce anxiety, and lower your stress levels.